alnfedorov/IPF-motifs/README.md

-This repository contains the code and data to reproduce the motif analysis presented in the paper "....".
+This repository contains the code and data to reproduce the motif analysis presented in the paper "Type I interferon–activated myeloid states are associated with less fibrotic stages in idiopathic pulmonary fibrosis".

 ## Repository Structure